About me

 - 2023:

-- Brooks Hu, Kiva Joseph (Undergraduates, Computer Engineering, Northwestern)
+- Kiva Joseph (Undergraduates, Computer Engineering, Northwestern)

 - Jonathan Li Chen, Ben Forbes, Justin Lau (Undergraduates, Mechanical Engineering, Northwestern)